lottjerry/lottjerry/README.md

 ### Freelancer whom is currently looking for employment.

-Recent Computer Science with a minor in mathematics.
+Recent Computer Science Graduate with a minor in mathematics.
 Although i have 0 experience on the job, I have alot of experience developing real world projects.
 I spend most of my time developing my [personal website](https://jerrylott.com).
 I'm in the process of volunteering to work on local businesses websites in order to build up my portfolio.
 Although I have a passion for Web and Software Development, I also love art and graphic design even though they are not my strong points.
 I'm a tech Enthusiast, fast learner, whom loves to learn new things.

 [![GitHub](https://img.shields.io/badge/GitHub-lottjerry-black)](https://github.com/lottjerry)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-jerrylott-blue)](https://www.linkedin.com/in/jerrylott/)